 If you’re learning English you’re probably curious about where it’s spoken.

-And if you’re reading this, then you’re probably one of the more than a billion people that speak English as a second language.
+If you’re reading this, you’re one of the more than a billion people that speak English as a second language.

 The Top 10 English-Speaking Countries